-The syndicates currently specialise in property and aviation treaty reinsurance, direct and facultative property insurance, satellite, contingency business and marine cargo.
+The syndicates currently specialise in the classes of business stated above.
 These accounts are predominantly short-tail in nature, and some of them have a high degree of catastrophe exposure (for example the property accounts could be affected by hurricane losses or earthquakes).